eellak/gsoc17-donationbox/Donation-Box/README.md

 #### [APIs daemons for Synchronization](https://github.com/eellak/gsoc17-donationbox/tree/master/Donation-Box/APIs%20daemons%20for%20Synchronization). [![coverage-95%](https://img.shields.io/badge/coverage-95%25-brightgreen.svg)](https://github.com/eellak/gsoc17-donationbox/tree/master/Database)
 To synchronize local database data with the data from the remote database, it is necessary to running some processes in the background.
-They should be running on the background three processes continuously in donation box
+They should be running on the background two processes continuously in donation box :

-εδώ πρέπει να αναφέρω πως θα πρέπει να υπάρχει και ένας daemon για να ανηχνεύει πότε γίνεται μια δωρεά.
+* a daemon for the database synchronization : This background process will be responsible in order to attempt at regular intervals to communicate with the central database and to keep the local database up to date.

+* a daemon for detecting a donation : This background process is responsible for detecting when a donation is made, when the user makes a donation - inserts a coin -.
+When this happens, it should record the amount deposited in the local database (*"temporary_Donation_Project" table*) and inform the user.